mbphaghighi/NetShop/README.md

 and in its __construct () method, modify the database properties with your database config.

-Then import the netshop.sql file into your database.
+Then, import the netshop.sql file into your database.

 ### Using the Web App